rd-michael-karrenfuehrer/frag-react-timeslot-exercise/EXERCISE.md

 ### Tasks

-The following tasks can be tackled indidivually once task 1a) has been solved.
+Solve 1a) first.
+All other tasks may be tackled individually.

 #### 1) List of slots